its-hazratbilal/android-ai-kit/README.md

 - **Stateless chat** — no history/session management inside the library; consumers own that layer
 - **Streaming-native** — every generation call exposes a token `Flow` under the hood

+AiKit focuses solely on on-device LLM inference.
+Conversation history, prompt management, RAG pipelines, persistence, authentication, and UI remain the responsibility of the host application.

 ---

 ## 🚀 Getting Started